-5.4.6 Ratio Configuration Summary
+5.4.4 Ratio Configuration Summary

 The R{UD} is the user defined ratio for which up to four different values ($Ratio{0-3}$) can be stored in the one time programmable memory.
-The M[1:0] pins or LockClk[1:0] modal parameter then select the user defined ratio to be used (depending on if static or dynamic ratio mode is to be used).
-The resolution for the R{UD} is selectable for the dynamic ratio mode.
+The M[1:0] pins then select the user defined ratio to be used as well as the modal configuration set.
+The resolution/format for the R{UD} is selectable.
 R-Mod is applied accordingly.
-The user defined ratio, ratio modifier, and automatic ratio modifier make up the effective ratio R{EFF} , the final calculation used to determine the output to input clock ratio.
+The user defined ratio, ratio modifier, and automatic ratio modifier make up the effective ratio R{EFF}, the final calculation used to determine the output to input clock ratio.
 The effective ratio is then corrected for the internal dividers.
-The frequency synthesizer's fractional-N source selection is made between the static ratio (in frequency synthesizer mode) or the dynamic ratio generated from the digital PLL (in Hybrid PLL mode) by either the FracNSrc modal parameter for manual mode or the presence of CLK_IN in automatic mode.
-The conceptual diagram in Figure 13 summarizes the features involved in the calculation of the ratio values used to generate the fractional-N value which controls the Frequency Synthesizer.
+The conceptual diagram in Figure 12 summarizes the features involved in the calculation of the ratio values used to generate the fractional-N value which controls the Frequency Synthesizer.
 The subscript '4' indicates the modal parameters.

-Figure 13.
+Figure 12.
 Ratio Feature Summary

-Referenced Control Parameter Definition Ratio 0-3 "Ratio 0 - 3" on page 23 M[1:0] pins "M1 and M0 Mode Pin Functionality" on page 19 LockClk[1:0] "Lock Clock Ratio (LockClk[1:0])" section on page 23 LFRatioCfg "Low-Frequency Ratio Configuration (LFRatioCfg)" on page 24 RModSel[1:0] "R-Mod Selection (RModSel[1:0])" section on page 22 RefClkDiv[1:0] "Reference Clock Input Divider (RefClkDiv[1:0])" on page 24 FracNSrc
+Referenced Control Parameter Definition Ratio 0-3 M[1:0] pins "M1 and M0 Mode Pin Functionality" on page 17 LFRatioCfg "Low-Frequency Ratio Configuration (LFRatioCfg)" on page 22 "Reference Clock Input Divider (RefClkDiv[1:0])" on page 21